Snow falling on Hawke's Bay hills - in mid October - NZ Herald

 "But even in spring we do see cold southerly changes come through that have a bit of a bite and bring about these low snow events."

-Heavy rainfall and snow to 800 metres, possibly affecting the Napier-Taupo Rd, were predicted for the region on Thursday.
+Heavy rainfall and snow to 800 metres, possibly affecting the Napier-Taupo Rd, were predicted for the region on Thursday evening.

-A Road Snowfall Warning is in place for State Highway 5 until 9pm on Thursday, as snow may affect the summit of the road, especially into the afternoon and evening.
+A Road Snowfall Warning was in place for State Highway 5 until 9pm on Thursday, as snow may affect the summit of the road.

-"Until 9pm today, 1cm or less of snow may settle on the road near the summit," he said.

-"As we get further into spring, snow does become less and less likely.
-But spring is known for its changeable conditions.
-Although we'd expect this to happen in winter, spring is the shoulder season to summer and that means it can still happen."
+While the damp weather may be a worry for rugby goers, Central Hawke's Bay farmer Matt Wade welcomed Thursday's downpour.

+Wade, vice-president of Federated Farmers, said he had 40mm of rain at his Takapau farm on Wednesday night.

+"Farmers are happy.
+It was definitely needed," he said.
+"It'll help us get through Christmas with that.

+"The only risk would be the young summer crops, but the rain is not heavy enough to damage it hopefully."

-Eastern District Police also warned drivers to take care on the region's roads.
+Eastern District Police warned drivers to take care on the region's roads.

 "Make sure you watch your speed and you're following distances in the adverse weather and drive to the conditions, which may mean driving slower that the posted limit," a police spokeswoman said.